JosephBallin69/Kernel-Mode-Dumper-Utilities/README.md

 How to use:
 1. Load the driver using kdmapper
-2. start KMDU.exe
+2. Start KMDU.exe
-3. profit
+3. Profit

 Feel free to submit issues, suggestions, or pull requests to improve the tool.